-At the abstract and whole-paper stage for metabolic- and consumption rate, articles where filtered out if the original reference could not be identified and evaluated, if it was a generic parameter-value based on literature, consumption rate was not ad-libitum (as with the growth data, definitions of ad-libitum may differ between studies – the key for our purpose is that rations should lead to satiation and not be limiting) or if it was not standard/routine/resting metabolic rate, if there was no acclimation, if multiple rates measured at multiple temperatures where pooled prior to estimating the size-dependence of the rate, if units were normalized using a prior defined scaling relationships and no acclimation was done.
+For metabolic- and consumption rate, articles where filtered out at the abstract and whole-paper stage if (4) the original reference could not be identified and evaluated, (5) it was a generic parameter-value based on literature rather than experimentally measured, (6) multiple rates measured at multiple temperatures were pooled prior to estimating the size-dependence of the rate, or if (7) units were normalized using a prior defined scaling relationships.
+In addition, for consumption we excluded studies if (8a) feeding was not ad-libitum (as with the growth data, definitions of ad-libitum may differ between studies – the key for our purpose is that rations should lead to satiation and not be limiting).
+For metabolic rate, we additionally excluded studies or if (8b) it was not standard/routine/resting metabolic rate or (9) there was no acclimation.

 Data acquisition

+When treatments where conducted in the experiment, we extracted data from the control-scenario.

 Here I will talk about:

 Unit standardization (in more detail than I do in the ms)